-To keep a child’s mouth healthy, parents should do the flossing until the child can do it on his or her own.3 It may take a while for children to develop the skills to do it well, so starting early is key.
+To keep a child’s mouth healthy, parents should do the flossing until the child can floss on their own.
+It may take a while for children to develop the skills to do it well, so starting early is key.

 You do not need special floss, although the smooth type is usually easier to use.
 You may also want to try floss picks.
 These can be helpful if your child tends to squirm or resist flossing.
-The picks are also easier for the child to manage on his or her own, but some are too big for kid-sized mouths.
+The picks are also easier for kids to manage on their own, though some are too big for kid-sized mouths.
 If your child is calmer and doesn’t fight it too much, try using regular dental floss.
 It does a slightly better job because it can be wrapped around each tooth.

 Be sure to watch carefully to make sure good technique is used and that all of the back teeth are included.

 Learning to floss can be tricky, but taking it one step at a time can help.
 You might even try having your child practice how to hold and handle the floss before actually flossing:

 - Using a piece of floss about 18 inches long, tie 2 small circles at each end.
 This will help keep your child from losing either end of the floss.

 - Place 1 of your child’s middle fingers in each circle.

 - Wrap the extra floss around those fingers, leaving an inch or so between them.

 - Using each thumb, gently slide the floss between 2 teeth.